stackbit-projects/ondevs-333e7/content/_index.md

       - type: feature_item
         template: feature_item
         title: Out Of This World
-        content: >-
+        content: >
           Cutting edge web services, to propel your business.
-See examples of our work in action.
+See examples of our work in action
         image: /images/Untitled design (46).png
         image_alt: App preview on a phone and tablet
         actions: